We are trialling a new way to use grass cuttings to generate energy and reduce the council’s carbon footprint.

 • allow the soil to store more carbon

-Innovative use of the cuttings and mowing less frequently will help reduce our carbon footprint and work towards to limiting the impacts of a changing climate.
+Innovative use of the cuttings and mowing less frequently will help reduce our carbon footprint and work towards limiting the impacts of a changing climate.

 Timescale